VitaliiTsilnyk/NGettext/README.md

 It's hard to build and maintain translation files and change locale inside your application.

 **So why NGettext?**
-* NGettext is fully cross-platform as it don't uses any native or 3rd-party libraries.
+* NGettext is fully cross-platform as it don't uses any native or managed 3rd-party libraries.
 * NGettext supports multiple domains.
 You can separate translation files for each of your application's module or plugin.
 * NGettext supports multiple locales in one application instance and gives really simple API to choose locale of your application.
-  You don't even need to care about locales of your threads.
+  You don't even need to care about locales of your application's threads.
 * NGettext loads translations from *.mo files.
 You can even load translations from specified file or stream.
 * NGettext supports message contexts.
 * NGettext provides nice and simple API for translation.